hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

-We use pre-commit to enforce some format rules.
+We use pre-commit to enforce some format rules, using various hooks and also calling `ruff`, in order to ensure compliance with pep8.

-Especially in larger projects it is very important to have standards for formating and other structures so it is easier for someone to look for information in other peoples code and ensure that code style is consistent across the repo.
-Additionally, for some applications it it necessary to have the same names or data structures between systems (e.g. apis).
+Especially in larger projects and large teams, it is very important to have standards for formating and other structures so it is easier for someone to look for information in other peoples code and ensure that code style is consistent across the entire repo when many people are contributiing, and various rules should be followed.

 ## Version control